-- STAT ER charges rates comparable to a hospital emergency department, including a facility fee.
+- STAT ER charges rates comparable to a hospital emergency department, including a possible facility fee.

 - The physician may bill separately from the facility.

-The Facility is not a participating provider in any health benefit plan provider network.
-However, by state law your health insurance company is required to process your ER visit at in-network benefit levels.
+- STAT ER is not a participating provider in any health benefit plan provider network.
+However, by state law your health insurance company is required to process your ER visit at in network benefit levels.